 Comparative Market Analysis (CMA) vs. Appraisal

-As a rule of thumb, a seller will never get a their money back for what they put in to finishing the basement or walkout.
+As a rule of thumb, a seller will never get their money back for what they put in to finish the basement or walkout.
 So if you are going to spend the money and time on finishing your lower level, do it for your enjoyment and pleasure, not as an investment.
-Inground pools also have no value, in fact it usually makes it harder to sell your home with a pool in California.
+Inground pools also have no value, in fact, it usually makes it harder to sell your home with a pool in California.

 Comparative Market Analysis(CMA)